bpandola/advent-of-code/2020/README.md

 # Advent of Code 2020

 ## Day 1: Report Repair

-Oh, man, just by sheer luck I had my input parser already set up for a list of numbers and I had the answer in under a minute, but... the site went down!
+Oh, man, just by sheer luck I had my input parser already set up for a list of numbers, and I had the answer in under a minute, but... the site went down!
 Well, that's a bummer.
 I had the right solution on the first try for both parts, so I had that going for me, which is nice.
 (Yes, I realize this was a dead simple Day 1 puzzle, but I gotta get my wins where I can.)